bet4a/d3wiki/Gallery.md

 ### Games

 * [Insanity](https://github.com/jirislav/Insanity) is an D3js based online game developed to train people's reaction time and awareness.
 Try it here: http://insanity.jkozlovsky.cz/
+* [Cure](https://bitbucket.org/sulab/thecure) is an D3js based game that utilizes crowdsourcing to aid in selecting genes that are predictive of breast cancer recurrence.
+Try it here: http://genegames.org/cure/

 ### Wish List